Top 4 PBM Industry Trends in 2023 (And What to Expect Next) [Updated]

 In addition to these benefits, specialty pharmacies continue to redefine healthcare’s inventory and supply strategies, disrupting traditional supply chain methods, such as buy-and-bill.

-According to the Pharmaceutical Care Management Association (PCMA), PBMs and specialty pharmacies will “save payers and patients an estimated total of $250 billion on the cost of specialty medications and related non-drug medical costs [over the next ten years] when compared to what expenditures would be with limited use of PBMs and specialty pharmacies.”
+According to the Pharmaceutical Care Management Association (PCMA, PBMs and specialty pharmacies will save payers and patients 40-50% on annual drug and related medical costs compared to what they would have spent without PBMs.

 Trend #2: The Growth of Innovative PBM Pricing Strategies

-Another PBM industry trend that we expect to continue through 2023 and beyond is the continued evolution of PBM contracting model and pricing strategies.
+Another PBM trend that we expect to continue through 2023 and beyond is the continued evolution of PBM contracting model and pricing strategiesFor example, to counteract the high prices of specialty drugs, PBMs are embracing outcomes-based contracting.
+According to a recent national healthcare consulting firm study, 58% of payers had entered into outcomes-based contracts as of 2022.

 Another alternative PBM pricing strategy includes the growing use of innovative utilization tools.
 Advanced technology, the intent to continuously improve patient outcomes, and the desire to increase patient adherence to medications continually help utilization management tools evolve.
 By optimizing these outcomes through utilization tools, PBMs can identify opportunities for cost savings while improving patient outcomes.